mdbloice/MLDS/README.md

-# MLDS
+# Machine Learning for Health Informatics Book Chapter Companion Repository
-This repository contains the accompanying Jupyter notebooks for the book chapter titled "A Tutorial on Machine Learning and Data Science Tools with Python", pp. 435--480, Volume 9605, Lecture Notes in Computer Science, Springer, 2016.
+This repository contains the accompanying Jupyter notebooks for the book chapter titled *A Tutorial on Machine Learning and Data Science Tools with Python*, pp. 435--480, Volume 9605, Lecture Notes in Computer Science, Springer, 2016.
 ISBN: 978-3-319-50477-3.

 See <http://link.springer.com/book/10.1007/978-3-319-50478-0>.